ansible/ansible-container-examples/elk-stack/README.md

 - variable file
 - environment variables

 The default definition gets the lowest precedence, and environment variables receive the highest.
-This means that if we define a default value for *nginx_access_port* of *8080*, as in the above example, and we also define *AC_NGINX_ACCESS_PORT=9000* in the environment, the environment variable wins, and the value *9000* is used.
+This means that if a default value of *8080* is defined for *nginx_access_port*, as it is in the above example, and *AC_NGINX_ACCESS_PORT=9000* is also defined in the environment, the environment variable wins, and the value *9000* is used.

-Since the above file provides a *default* section with port definitions, and the volume definitions are conditional, we can run a standard *build* command with no options and no additional variable definitions, and it works:
+Since the above file provides a *default* section with port definitions, and the volume definitions are conditional, the standard *build* command with no options and no additional variable definitions works:

 ```
 $ ansible-container build
 ```

-At runtime we can substitute different values using environment variables or variable file.
+At runtime different values can be substituted using environment variables or a variable file.
 For demo purposes, there is a *devel.yml* file included in the *ansible* directory providing some possible override values.
-You can run with those settings using the following command:
+The application can be started with these settings using the following command:

 ```
 $ ansible-container --var-file devel.yml run
 ```

-Using Jinja templating in *container.yml* provides some nice flexibility by allowing us to separate the configuration directives from the data, making it possible to substitute different configuration data depending on the environment.
-Incorporating templating also gives us access to control structures like the *{% if %}* and *{% for %}* expressions, as demonstrated above.
-And, it's even possible to share variable definitions with your plabyoook during the *build* process.
+Using Jinja templating in *container.yml* provides some nice flexibility by allowing us to separate the configuration directives from the data.
+This makes it possible to substitute different configuration data depending on the environment, and incorporating templating also gives us access to control structures like the *{% if %}* and *{% for %}* expressions, as demonstrated above.
+And, it's even possible to share variable definitions with Ansible Plabyoook during the *build* process.
 For example, we could pass the variable file into the playbook run by doing the following:

 ```
 $ ansible-container --var-file devel.yml build -- -e"@/ansible-container/ansible/devel.yml"